How to Grow Your Business & get Clients Through Pinterest

 In a nutshell, it’s a really easy platform to use that will give you a lot of traffic (your Pins will basically live on there forever).
 But, you need to focus on a few key factors to really boost your Pinterest performance.

 So go ahead, if you haven't already, and sign up for Pinterest for Business.
 If you already have a personal Pinterest account, I suggest you either start a new account for your Business, or convert your existing account to Business.

 Before we get started:

 Make sure you have defined your target audience.
 A lot of the following information is based around your ideal customer, so get this clear in your head before you start.

 I’ll be talking a lot about Keywords in the following post.
-Keywords are words that people might be using to search for things, that will be related to your business.
+Keywords are words that people might be using to search for things that are related to your business.
 The more relative keywords that you use in your profile, the more chance of you showing up when someone uses those words to search.